-Substantially all of Acadian Timberlands' sales of spruce and fir sawlogs and pulpwood (all of which are softwood species) are directed towards Twin Rivers' owned or managed lumber and pulp and paper mills.
+Substantially all of Acadian Timberlands' sales of spruce and fir sawlogs and pulpwood (all of which are softwood species) are directed towards Twin Rivers' owned or managed lumber, pulp and paper mills.
 As discussed above under "Acadian's Business Strengths - Strong Sponsorship", Twin Rivers acquired certain property and assets from Fraser Papers in April 2010, including fibre supply agreements with Acadian.
-Approximately 28% of Acadian's total sales for the year ended December 31, 2010, and 23% of Acadian's total sales for the year ended December 31, 2009, were derived from sales to Fraser Papers, and after April 29, 2010, to Twin Rivers.
-Another 0.1% in 2010 (3% in 2009) of those sales were derived from sales to Brookfield.
+Approximately 31% of Acadian's total sales for the year ended December 31, 2011, and 29% of Acadian's total sales for the year ended December 31, 2011, and 29% of April 29, 2010, to Fraser Papers.
+Another 0.8% in 2011 (0.1% in 2010) of those sales were derived from sales to Brookfield.